puppetlabs/puppet-docs/source/puppet/6.0/configuration.md

 ### ca_name

-The name to use for the Certificate Authority certificate.
+The name to use the Certificate Authority certificate.

 - *Default*: Puppet CA: $certname